-Here’s the Problem with our ‘Single Option’ Method of Voting:
+Here’s the Problem with our ‘Single Choice’ Method of Voting:

 Suppose we’re all part of a large group who want to go to a restaurant together.
 The three options are Chinese food, seafood, and pizza.
 Half the group loves Chinese food but hates seafood; the other half loves seafood but hates Chinese food.
 Everyone, however, likes pizza.
 Where should we go?